alidcastano/alidcastano-jekyll/_inner-library/bookshelf/calNewport-SoGood.md

 rating: 9.5

 thoughts: |
     The most useful career advice I've read.
-It's actually bizarre how obvious the advice seems upon reflection, yet it is rarely considered in the midst of common 'follow your passion" dogma.
-Before you drop everything to pursue your passion, I'd urge you to read it.
+The advice seems obvious upon reflection, yet it is easily forgotten among all the "follow your passion" dogma.
+Before you drop everything to pursue your passion, read this--I'm glad I did.
 (Only criticism: very repetitive--I recommend the audio version.)

 quote: |
     "Don't follow your passion but let your passion follow you <br>